thuliteio/thulite.io/content/blog/hyas-2/index.md

 {{< /tab >}}
 {{< /tabs >}}

 Upgrading an existing project to Hyas 2.0?
-Check out the [v2.0 Upgrade Guide](https://docs.gethyas.com/guides/upgrade-to/v2/) for full details and individual upgrade guidance for each change.
+Check out the [v2.0 Upgrade Guide](https://docs.gethyas.com/guides/upgrade-to/v2/).

-Build something amazing!
+## New website

+To celebrate Hyas v2.0, we kicked off a brand-new redesign of our website: [gethyas.com](https://gethyas.com/)

+{{< img loading="lazy" fetchpriority="auto" src="gethyas.com.jpg" alt="Screenshot homepage gethyas.com" class="border-img mb-3">}}

+The new website tells our story better, with a fresh can of paint and a focus on content, performance, and community.

+## Acknowledgements

+This release wouldn't have been possible without the effort of the amazing open source community.
+Thank you, everyone.